vwillyams/garbage-ECSJobDemos/Documentation/content/job_system.md

 To a large extent, this is what makes writing multithreaded code difficult, but fear not - we've got your back.

-To make it easier to write multithreaded code the JobSystem in Unity aims to detect all potential race condition and protect you from the bugs they can cause.
+To make it easier to write multithreaded code the job system in Unity aims to detect all potential race condition and protect you from the bugs they can cause.

 The main way this is achieved is by making sure jobs only operate on a copy of all data that is passed to it.
 If no-one else has access to the data that the job operates on then it cannot possibly cause a race condition.
 Copying data this way means that a job can only have access to [blittable](https://en.wikipedia.org/wiki/Blittable_types) data, not [managed](https://en.wikipedia.org/wiki/Managed_code) types.
 This is quite limiting, as you cannot return any result from the job.